joelouthan/Theologicus/src/genesis/genesis12-1-6.md

 There is one man, who walked this earth, prophesied by certain preachers of old, that would be the Messiah that humanity longed for:

 >Isaiah 9:6–7 (CSB)  For a child will be born for us, a son will be given to us, and the government will be on his shoulders.
-He will be named Wonderful Counselor, Mighty God, Eternal Father, Prince of Peace.
-7 The dominion will be vast, and its prosperity will never end.
+He will be named Wonderful Counselor, Mighty God, Eternal Father, Prince of Peace.The dominion will be vast, and its prosperity will never end.
 He will reign on the throne of David and over his kingdom, to establish and sustain it with justice and righteousness from now on and forever.
 The zeal of the LORD of Armies will accomplish this.

 And since Jesus was not born of Adam, he did not come to add to our sin which filled all of mankind, but he come to save us from it.